How Long Does It Take For Furniture To Off-Gas?

 One of the most significant factors that can affect how long it takes for furniture to off-gas is the materials used in its construction.

-The off-gassing from unprocessed natural materials is always going to be less than that of manmade materials.
+The off-gassing from unprocessed natural materials is generally less than that of manmade materials.

-For example, furniture containing artificial fabric such as polyester and cheap memory foam will off-gas more significantly than furniture containing sustainable fabric and CertiPUR-US certified foam.
+For example, furniture containing artificial fabric such as polyester and cheap memory foam typically off-gases more significantly than furniture containing sustainable fabric and CertiPUR-US certified foam.

-Also, furniture made from engineered pressed wood such as MDF and particle board will off-gas more than furniture made from solid wood.
+Also, furniture made from engineered pressed wood, such as MDF and particle board, off-gases more than furniture made from solid wood.
 This is because engineered wood is made up of many smaller strips stuck together with glue.

 Coatings